maxfleck/suicam2/README.md

 The project is de facto finished but needs to be documented.
 The cam is already working :)

+The main code of the camera is written around the availability of a USB storage device.
+Therefore, the code base may be of interest to projects using removable storage devices, even if the data producing part of the project is not a camera.

 <img src="pictures/cam_front_0.jpeg" width="50%"/>

 - based on the agfamatic 108